-Tria specializes in interiors, still life, food, and people.
-From magazine assignments (Coastal Living, Esquire, ESPN Sports, Hampton Cottages & Gardens, House Beautiful, Islands, Real Simple, Travel & Leisure, and Veranda, among others) to catalog and advertising clients (Pottery Barn, The Company Store, Ross Simon, Harp Beer, and Tiffany & Co.) she has photographed everything from tropical resorts, to diamond jewelry, to Hampton’s artists and their studios, and in such far- reaching places as the Louvre in Paris to McSorely’s Ale House in New York City.
-The principal photographer on several books (Fifth Avenue Style: A Designer's New York Apartment, Vendome Press 2013, Age of Elegance-Interiors-Alex Papachristidis Rizzoli 2012, and Domestic Art-Curated Interiors-Holly Moore Assouline 2008), she counts many of today’s top interior designers as collaborators and clients.
-She has exhibited widely in the US and abroad, and, to date, has published 2 monographs of her personal work (Sand Sea Sky-The Beaches of Sagaponack-Damiani 2012 and Cuba The Elusive Island-Abrams 1996).
+Tria specializes in interiors, still life, food, travel, and people.
+From magazine assignments (Architectural Digest, Coastal Living, Esquire, ESPN Sports, Hampton Cottages & Gardens, House Beautiful, Islands, Travel & Leisure, Vanity Fair and Veranda, among others) to catalog and advertising clients (Pottery Barn, The Company Store, Frontgate.
+Ross Simon, Harp Beer, and Tiffany & Co.) she has photographed everything from tropical resorts, to diamond jewelry, to Hampton’s artists and their studios, and in such far- reaching places as the Louvre in Paris to McSorely’s Ale House in New York City.
+The principal photographer on several books (Island Hopping, Vendome Press 2018, OUT EAST: House and Gardens of the Hamptons, Vendome Press 2017, Fifth Avenue Style: A Designer's New York Apartment, Vendome Press 2013, Age of Elegance-Interiors-Alex Papachristidis Rizzoli 2012, and Domestic Art-Curated Interiors-Holly Moore Assouline 2008), she counts many of today’s top interior designers as collaborators and clients.

-Her work has shown in New York City, Athens, Greece, Washington, DC, and Havana, Cuba, and is in the permanent collections of The Museum of Modern Art, The Brooklyn Museum, The Parrish Art Museum, The Jewish Museum, and The NY Public Library, all in New York City.
+Her work has shown in New York City, Athens, Greece, Paris, France, Hyderabad, India, Washington, DC, Los Angeles, California, Chicago, Illinois, and Havana, Cuba, and is in the permanent collections of The Museum of Modern Art, The Brooklyn Museum, The Parrish Art Museum, The Jewish Museum, and The NY Public Library, all in New York.